HVbajoria/BriefWise/Readme.md

 </br>

  ## Social Impact / Novelty:
-This application will redefine the way we consume knowledge, make decisions in a fast-paced world with tons of information generated every minute.
+This application will redefine the way we consume knowledge, and make decisions in a fast-paced world with tons of information generated every minute.
-* This will help everyone free their mind and get relaxed and not go through stress, depression which are becoming common nowadays.
+* This will help everyone free their mind and get relaxed and not go through stress, depression which is becoming common nowadays.
 * BriefWise breaks down barriers, ensuring that individuals of all backgrounds and abilities can simplify and understand complex content.
 * Leveraging Microsoft Azure Cognitive Services, the solution offers efficient and cost-effective content summarization and sentiment analysis.
 * With a streamlined UI developed using Streamlit, BriefWise provides an intuitive and accessible user experience for individuals of varying technical expertise.
-* Integration of Microsoft Azure Text to Speech Cognitive Service allows users with visual impairments to listen to the generated content, promoting inclusivity.
+* Integration of Microsoft Azure Text-to-Speech Cognitive Service allows users with visual impairments to listen to the generated content, promoting inclusivity.
 * BriefWise provides an audio player feature, enabling users to download the generated content as an .MP3 file for convenient access and future reference.
 * The application facilitates easy summarization of large files, allowing users to efficiently process extensive amounts of information.
 * By simplifying content understanding and sentiment analysis, BriefWise empowers individuals to make informed decisions and engage in meaningful discussions.